csJd/md-notes/cheatsheet/unix.md

 tar zcvf archive.tar.gz dir  # Create a compressed archive (z:gzip, j:bzip2, J:xz)
 tar tvf archive.tar.[gz|bz2|lzma|xz] # Test (list) a compressed archive tar xvf archive.tar.[gz|bz2|lzma|xz] # Extract the contents of a compressed archive
+# -h,--dereference : follow symlinks, archive and dump the files they point to

+wc file # (word count) Number of bytes, words and lines in file du -sh dir1 file1 # (disk usage) Show the total size on disk of files or directories df -h . # Show the size, total space and free space of the current partition
 ```

 ### Job control